Easy Superfood Red Borsch

 This post may contain affiliate links.
 Read my disclosure policy.

-This borsch is cleaner, healthier, and much faster to make than the classic borscht from 2010 and the even the simplified borsch that we posted last year.
+This borsch is packed with veggies and beats and is much faster to make than the classic borscht from 2010 and the even the simplified borsch that we posted last year.
 It’s also just as tasty (although the Mr. likes this version best).

 My sister Tanya was excited to share this with me and I’m so glad she did.
 It’s brilliant and takes about 30 minutes to make (no that’s not a typo!
 30 minutes!!).